-The total energy per unit mass (TE) is defined as:
+The total energy (TE) is defined

-$$\underbrace{\underbrace{C{P}T + gZ}{DSE} + Lq}{MSE} + \underbrace{\frac{1}{2}(u^{2} + v^{2} + w^{2})}{KE} = TE$$ [1]
+$$\underbrace{\frac{C_p T + gZ}{DSE} + Lq}{MSE} + \underbrace{\frac{1}{2} \left(u^2 + v^2 + w^2\right)}{KE} = TE$$ (1)

-where C_P is the specific heat at constant pressure, T the temperature, g the acceleration of gravity, Z the geopotential height, L the latent heat of vaporization or sublimation, q the specific humidity, and (u, v, w) the eastward, northward, and upward wind components, respectively.
-The terms above are internal energy at constant pressure, gravitational energy, latent energy from phase changes of water, and kinetic energy (KE) per unit mass, respectively.
+The variables are: $C_p$ specific heat at constant pressure, T temperature, g acceleration of gravity, Z geopotential height, L latent heat of vaporization or sublimation, q specific humidity, (u, v, w) eastward, northward, and upward wind components.
+The terms above are internal energy, gravitational energy, latent energy from phase changes of water, and kinetic energy (KE) per unit mass respectively.
 Together the first two terms define dry static energy (DSE) while including the third defines moist static energy (MSE).

-The distributions of MSE and DSE in summer and winter seasons are shown in Figure 1.
-The DSE monotonically increases with height because the large-scale atmosphere is statically stable.
-DSE decreases toward the poles due to cooler temperatures.
-The addition of moisture, with most moisture mass in the lower troposphere, causes the vertical derivative of MSE to reverse sign (implying convective potential instability) in the lower tropical troposphere and causes the contours to be nearly vertical in the midlatitude troposphere (the latter indicative of a nearly moist adiabatic lapse rate).
-In the horizontal, higher values of MSE favor the tropical and summer continents as well as the intertropical and other convergence zones (indicative of low-level moisture convergence).
-In middle latitudes, lower values of MSE occur on the colder east sides of the continents.
+The distributions of MSE and DSE in summer and winter seasons are shown in Fig. 1.
+The DSE monotonically increases with height because the large scale atmosphere is statically stable.
+DSE decreases towards the poles due to cooler temperatures.
+The addition of moisture, with most moisture mass in the lower troposphere, causes the vertical derivative of MSE to reverse sign (implying convective potential instability) in the lower tropical troposphere and cause the contours be nearly vertical in the midlatitude troposphere (the latter indicative of a nearly moist-adiabatic lapse rate).
+In the horizontal, higher values of MSE favor the tropical and summer continents as well as the intertropical and other convergence zones (indicative of low level moisture convergence).
+In middle latitudes lower values of MSE occur on the colder east sides of the continents.

-Potential energy (PE) is related to DSE.
+Potential energy (PE) usually is defined as DSE.
 PE is useful for global energy balance.
-A tiny fraction of the PE, called the available potential energy (APE), is usable to drive the KE.
+A tiny fraction of the PE, called the available potential energy APE, is usable to drive the KE.
 APE is defined as the difference between the PE and the minimum PE that could be achieved by an adiabatic rearrangement of mass.
-APE is used to understand the links between PE and KE.
+APE is used to understand links between PE and KE.
 Sometimes latent heating is included directly in the APE, usually it is treated as a separate diabatic process.

-Solar radiant energy does not reach the Earth equally everywhere.
+Solar radiant energy does not reach the earth equally everywhere.
 On an annual average, the tropics receive and absorb far more solar energy than the polar regions.
 This distribution of absorbed energy creates an uneven distribution of temperature.
 Temperature, pressure, and density are related, so the PE has an uneven distribution too.
 The existence of APE is essentially due to the horizontal variations in density and temperature.
 A portion of the APE is converted into motions (KE) as the atmosphere tries to remove these density and temperature variations.
 The motions redistribute some mass, but mainly the atmosphere transports heat.
-The atmospheric circulation becomes a complex balance between radiant energy input and output that create APE, which is needed to generate the KE of circulations that in turn strive to create a state of no APE.
+The atmospheric circulation becomes a complex balance between radiant energy input and output that create APE which is needed to generate the KE of circulations that in turn strive to create a state of no APE.

 APE and KE are defined in formal mathematical ways.
 The mathematics show interactions from which physical mechanisms (like baroclinic instability) can be identified.
-The energy equations describe the following chain of events: radiation creates APE; some APE is converted into motions that redistribute the heat energy; and KE in turn is lost by conversion back to APE and by friction.
-The forms of energy and the net conversions between them can be represented via a 'box' diagram.
+The energy equations describe the following chain of events.
+Radiation creates APE; some APE is converted to motions that redistribute the heat energy; KE in turn is lost by conversion back to APE and by friction.
+The forms of energy and the net conversions between them can be represented via a "box" diagram.
 However, the box diagram does not show the energy cycle in an intuitive sense.
 To make the physical mechanisms clear, energy must be examined regionally and one phenomenon at a time.